TheStarCloud/iler.a/index.md

 My strong skills developed from my experience as a teacher, of analysis for data-driven instruction and presenting mathematical concepts and models to technical and non-technical audiences will make me an asset to your team.

-## Below are some projects I put together during my self study time exploring data analysis and data science.
+## Below are links to some projects I put together during my self study time exploring data analysis and data science.

-Click the pictures in the table to be brought to my github projects.

 <table>
     <tr>